Friday, 24 February 2017

 19th February 2017

-For the past two years Salem Historical Center had found out many historically important inscriptions relating to donations made to this Belur, Thanthondreeswarar Temple, Mookkaruppu Por/War or the Mysore war and establishing the fact of Salem being ruled directly by Chozha and Nayaks.
+For the past two years, Salem Historical Center has found many historically important inscriptions relating to donations made to this Belur, Thanthondreeswarar Temple, Mookkaruppu Por/War, or the Mysore war, and establishing the fact of Salem being ruled directly by Chozha and Nayaks.
 The Details are as follows.

 THANTHONDREESWARAR TEMPLE.

 There are 5 inscriptions found in the temple.
-The details of the first inscription is as follows.
-This inscription is on the North east corner of the Temple opposite to Bairavar Sannidhi.
-The Inscription belongs to Second Aditya Karikala's 3rd year rule in 959 CE.
-In that Sembian Milaadudayan has given an assurance that the taxes levied on Thuravi nadu villagers and will be received by him.
-If any one defaults, will go to hell.
+The details of the first inscription are as follows.
+This inscription is on the Northeast corner of the temple opposite Bairavar Sannidhi.
+The Inscription belongs to Second Aditya Karikala's 3rd-year rule in 959 CE.
+In that, Sembian Milaadudayan has given an assurance that the taxes levied on Thuravi Nadu villagers will be received by him.
+If anyone defaults, they will go to hell.

 1. ஸ்வஸ்தி ஸ்ரீ